- What is targeted therapy?

 You are not alone if you have questions about side effects.
 Before cancer treatment starts, most people worry about whether they will have side effects and, if so, what they will be like.
 Here’s a review of some of the most common side effects caused by targeted therapy drugs.
 We also share some tips on how to manage them.

 Many of the targeted therapy drugs can cause a rash or other skin changes.
-In fact, more than half the people taking these drugs have some skin effects.
-These problems usually develop slowly over days to weeks—they are not signs of a drug allergy.
+In fact, more than half the people taking certain drugs have some skin effects.
+These problems usually develop slowly over days to weeks and are not signs of a drug allergy.

 In contrast, allergic reactions to drugs tend to start suddenly, usually within minutes to hours after taking the drug.
 They may include hives (raised skin welts that often go away within a day or so), and intense itching.
 An allergic reaction often includes other serious symptoms such as trouble breathing, dizziness, tightness in the throat or chest, or swelling of the lips or tongue.
 If you have these kinds of symptoms, get emergency help and call your doctor right away.

 Why do targeted therapies cause skin changes?

 Some targeted therapy drugs target the epidermal growth factor receptor (EGFR) protein, which tells the cancer cells to grow and divide.
 The problem is that normal skin cells also have a lot of EGFR, and they must grow quickly to maintain the skin’s surface layer.
 Drugs that target or block EGFR often affect skin cells, too.
 They turn off the signal for skin cells to grow normally and make it harder for them to retain moisture.

 Some drugs target other proteins, such as vascular endothelial growth factor (VEGF).
 These proteins help tumors build and keep a blood supply, but they also seem to be important to the very small blood vessels in the hands and feet.
 Damage to these tiny blood vessels can cause hand-foot syndrome (described later).